xissburg/edyn/docs/Design.md

 In the server side, each client has an AABB of interest, which determines which entities the server will send to that client.
 As entities come in and out of this AABB, the server will notify the client.
 When an entity comes in, the server will send a full description of this entity, i.e. send all its components.
 When it goes out, it just sends the entity id.
 Upon receiving these packets, the client will create or destroy corresponding entities locally.

 In the client side, all entities owned by the client will have their state included in the packet sent to the server regularly.
-This state includes user inputs (which are going to be external components registered by the user of this library) and procedural simulation state such as transforms and positions.
+This state includes user inputs (which are going to be external components registered by the user of this library) and procedural simulation state such as transforms and velocities.
 The latter are sent because the server will apply procedural state from the client in certain situations.

+Rigid body state is never sent in isolation, the entire island where a relevant body resides must be shared because it functions as one unit of simulation, since the state of all rigid bodies in an island affects each other.

 When a local entity is created to correspond with a remote entity, an entity mapping is created, i.e. a pair of associative containers store the remote-to-local and local-to-remote entity mappings, which is used to find out which entity a remote packet is referring to.
 All packets are sent with local entities and upon receiving them, they have to be mapped into the local registry space using the entity map.
 When new entity mappings are created, they have to be sent back to the source, so it knows into which entity their entities have been mapped, so that when it receives a packet containing that remote entity, it can be mapped to local.